logictester/cisco/source/index.rst

 4. Expand :guilabel:`Certificate Management`

 .. note:: The **CA Certificates** section is where the STA certificate will be imported to.
-The **Identity Certificates** section is where the Cisco ASA IDP certificate will be created
+The **Identity Certificates** section is where the Cisco ASA SP certificate will be created

 .. thumbnail:: _images/asdm_certs.png